roastedpork/hololens-rosbridge/README.md

 ```

+## Publishing and Receiving

-`TestObject` also inherits the `Publish` and `Receive` methods, which will return a boolean status result, indicating if the message has been successfully sent/received.
-A `false` value indicate that a previous message had been recently sent/received, and the current message has failed.
+`TestObject` also inherits the `Publish` and `Receive` methods, which will return a boolean status result indicating whether the message has been successfully sent/received.
+A `false` value indicates that a previous message had been recently sent/received, and the current message has failed.
 ```csharp

     // ...